kubernetes/contributor-site/content/en/blog/2022/sig_docs_spotlight_blog.md

 ## Spotlight on SIG-Docs

 The official documentation is the go-to source for any open source project.
-For Kubernetes, it's an                                                                 ever-evolving Special Interest Group(SIG) with people constantly putting in their efforts to make                                                                details about the project easier to consume for new contributors and users .
-SIG Docs publishes the                                                             official documentation on kubernetes.io which includes, but is not limited to, documentation of the                                                                 core APIs, core architectural details, and CLI tools shipped with the Kubernetes release.
+For Kubernetes, it's an                                                                 ever-evolving Special Interest Group(SIG) with people constantly putting in their efforts to make                                                                details about the project easier to consume for new contributors and users.
+SIG Docs publishes the official documentation on
+[kubernetes.io](https://kubernetes.io) which includes, but is not limited to, documentation of the core APIs, core architectural details, and CLI tools shipped with the Kubernetes release.

-To learn more about the work of SIG-Docs and its future ahead in shaping the community, I have summarised                                                             my conversation with the co-chairs, [Divya Mohan(DM)](https://twitter.com/Divya_Mohan02),                                                                           [Rey Lejano(RL)](https://twitter.com/reylejano) and Natali Vlatko(NV), who walk us through the SIGs goals and how fellow contributors can help.
+To learn more about the work of SIG Docs and its future ahead in shaping the community, I have summarised                                                             my conversation with the co-chairs, [Divya Mohan](https://twitter.com/Divya_Mohan02)(DM),                                                                           [Rey Lejano](https://twitter.com/reylejano)(RL) and Natali Vlatko (NV), who walk us through the SIG's goals and how fellow contributors can help.

 ## A summary of the conversation